bioker/knowledge/books/design/PROGRAMMER-PRAGMATIK.md

             convservative and high-risk, high-reward investments
         + Investors try to by low and sell high for maximum return
         + Portfolios should be reviewed and rebalanced periodically
++ Typic goals
+    + Learn at least one new language every year
+        + It helps to think more generally and solve problems in different ways
+    + Read a technical book each quarter
+        + It helps to accumulate knowledge
+    + Read nontechnical books
+    + Take classes
+    + Participate in local user groups
+    + Experiment with different environments
+        + OS
+        + IDE
+        + etc
+    + Stay current
+    + Get wired
++ Critically analyze what you read and hear
++ Some tips for asking questions
+    + Know exactly what you want to ask and be specific
+    + Be polite
+    + When you frame your question look again and try to answer by yourself or with Internet
+    + Decide if you want to ask publicly or privately
+        + Some people beware of public environment
+    + Be patient
+        + People are busy and it may take time
+    + Thank anyone who responds you
++ Communication is crucial for self development
+    + Improve it regularly
++ Know what you want to say
+    + Be prepared to speaking and keep in mind purposes of talking
++ Know your audience
+    + Communication is exchange of information if you don't interest your audience they will not listen and it will be useless
+    + For make them interested, you need to know them
+    + The acrostic WISDOM
+        +                     What do you want them to learn?
+        +       What is their Interest in what you've got to say?
+        +                 How Sophisticated are they?
+        +            How much Detail do they want?
+        + Whom do you want to Own the information?
+        +         How can you Motivate them to listen you?